 What Are the 17 Symptoms of PTSD?

-Trauma can cause symptoms that diminish our capacity to experience warm and loving feelings from others (i.e., emotional numbness), which can lead to profound negative changes to our self-image and identity and spark fears that often limit our enjoyment of pleasurable activities.
-When we have symptoms following trauma exposure, we may have recurring feelings of helplessness and horror.
+Trauma can cause symptoms that diminish our capacity to experience warm and loving feelings from others (i.e., emotional numbness), which can lead to profound negative changes to our self-image and identity, and spark fears that often limit our enjoyment of pleasurable activities.
+When we have symptoms following trauma exposure, we may have the recurring feelings of helplessness and horror.
 We also commonly experience panic attacks, feelings of self-blame and shame, chronically disrupted sleep, and relationship conflicts with loved ones.

 Read on to learn more about the 17 most common symptoms.

 Agitation is a feeling of anxiety or nervous excitement.
 Like many symptoms experienced after trauma, agitation is understood on a spectrum.
 Words like restless, uneasy, and tense generally describe mild agitation.
 When we’re agitated, we may be fidgety or find it hard to sit still.
 Agitation can build to the point that we’ve become short-tempered or continually irritable.
-Untreated trauma can contribute to aggressive or harmful behavior toward ourselves or others.
+Untreated trauma can contribute to aggressive or harmful behavior toward ourself and/or others.

 Nervousness and anxiety

 It’s normal to worry about stressful situations (like a job interview or putting an offer in on a house) before they happen.
 But when we experience symptoms following trauma exposure, these nervous feelings are persistent and all-consuming to the point that they disrupt everyday life.
 Tense, worried thoughts often manifest physically.
-For example, when we’re exposed to trauma and experience anxiety, we might have an increased heart rate, breathe rapidly, sweat, or feel tired.
+For example, when we’re exposed to trauma and experiencing anxiety, this might have an increased heart rate, breathe rapidly, sweat, or feel tired.

 Problems with concentration or thinking

 The body’s fight-or-flight response turns on when we experience trauma or a very stressful event.
-And sometimes it stays on long after the traumatic event, which can make us feel like we need to be on constant high alert.
+And sometimes it stays on long after the traumatic event which can make us feel like we need to be on constant high alert.
 This, in turn, makes it challenging to concentrate or think clearly.

 Problems with memory

-After experiencing trauma, the fight-or-flight response may become “stuck” in an over-activated state that causes nerve growth around the amygdala (also known as the brain’s “fear center”).3 The amygdala – along with the hippocampus and prefrontal cortex – plays a role in the brain’s ability to process stress and memory.
+After experiencing trauma, the fight-or-flight response may become “stuck” in an over-activated state which causes nerve growth around the amygdala (also known as the brain’s “fear center”).3 The amygdala – along with the hippocampus and prefrontal cortex – plays a role in the brain’s ability to process stress and memory.
 Memory loss can also occur as a defense mechanism.